SeptenJDT/Septentrio-PyDataLink/Readme.md

 # How to use guides

 As this project is open source, two guides are available:
-- a guide for users which describe all the available functionnalities
+- a guide for users which describe all the available functionalities
 - a developer's guide which explains how the program is structured and how it works

-The purpose of the user guide is to explain how to install the application, how to use it and also to present the various functionnalities.
+The purpose of the user guide is to explain how to install the application, how to use it and also to present the various functionalities.

 <div align="center">